Musings on Midlife & the Menoverse

 Brain Fog in Menopause: What's Really Happening in Your Brain - and 5 Ways to Support It

-There is a quiet but concerning pattern happening right now.
-Midlife women are leaving the workforce at high rates, and many report that cognitive changes...
+Midlife women are leaving the workforce at high rates, and many report that cognitive changes during the menopause transition are part of the reason.¹ For women...

 Discernment in Midlife: Choosing Relationship From Wholeness, Not Fear